What you can claim on

 - parts of a building considered integral, known as ‘integral features’

-- some fixtures, eg fitted kitchens or bathroom suites
+- some fixtures, for example fitted kitchens or bathroom suites

-- alterations to a building to install other plant and machinery - this doesn’t include repairs
+- alterations to a building to install plant and machinery - this does not include repairs

-Claim repairs as business expenses if you’re a sole trader or partner - deduct from your profits as a business cost if you’re a limited company.
+Claim repairs as business expenses if you’re a sole trader or partnership - deduct from your profits as a business cost if you’re a limited company.

 Integral features are: